 In the history of continental drifts, the story of the Indian subcontinent has been fascinating.
 Its spectacular journey across the oceans has shaped the land mass and life on it.
-The Vivekananda Rock, a single massive block of Charnockite rock, that rises above the waters like a humped back of a whale, is a all that remains to tell the story!
+The Vivekananda Rock, a single massive block of Charnockite rock, that rises above the waters like a humped back of a whale, is all that remains to tell the story!

 Did You Know

 The Charnockite rock is named after Job Charnock, closely linked to the city of Kolkata, and the memorial built for him after his death, is made of Charnockite rock.

 Vivekanada rock memorial is located in Kanyakumari, Tamil Nadu.
 The nearest railway station is Kanyakumari railway junction and is 2 kms away.
 The closest airport is Trivandrum International Airport in Kerala which is about 92 kms away.